Master of Science in Psychology

 Degree Works will display course progression based on the current program of study, but a "what-if" scenario can be generated for any program to see how progression looks with the courses currently completed and in progress.
 Note that if you have applied to and been admitted to a graduate program while still finishing your undergraduate program, Degree Works will show your new program of study in the graduate program and you would have to generate a "what-if" query to see your undergraduate degree progress.

 In addition to satisfying all degree requirements, a candidate for a degree must file an Application for Graduation online or at the Graduate College.
 Students must apply for graduation upon completion of fifteen (15) graduate credit hours.

 Graduate Credit Taken Prior to Admission to Arkansas Tech University

 A maximum of six (6) semester hours of graduate credit with a grade of "B" or better may be transferred from an accredited school if deemed appropriate to the Psychology Graduate Committee, the Director of the Graduate Program in Psychology, and the Graduate College Dean.
-Students must send a written request through the Psychology Graduate Committee to petition the acceptance of the transfer credit prior to request candidacy to the graduate program.
+Students must send a written request through the Psychology Graduate Committee to petition the acceptance of the transfer credit prior to requesting admission to candidacy to the graduate program.
 Graduate credit earned six (6) years prior to the completion date of all degree requirements may not be applied toward the degree without the approval of the Director of the Graduate Program in Psychology or the Head of the Department and the Graduate College Dean.
 Credits earned by correspondence courses or taken for remedial purposes will not apply toward the graduate degree.